Kayaking the Other Side of Hoover Dam – Down Black Canyon

 Four Season Guides kayak tours, other than an ability to swim.

 After a heart-in-the-throat descent 1,110 feet down Lower Portal Road, kayak tours begin in the shadow of the iconic dam itself where you can ponder the 29 million acre-feet of water trapped on the other side.
-The river flows through a harsh desert landscape pocked with slot canyon near Las Vegas, Lake Mohave slot canyons, sandy beaches and beckoning caves, and other Nevada canyons.
+The river flows through a harsh desert landscape pocked with slot canyon near Las Vegas (slot canyon near Las Vegas, similar to the ones explored in our Utah hiking destinations), Lake Mohave slot canyons, sandy beaches and beckoning caves, and other Nevada canyons.
 Bighorn sheep and curious eagles often gauge your progress from rocky promontories as the canyon walls rise 2,000 feet above the water’s edge.
+You’ll often spot similar wildlife while exploring the Grand Canyon region.

 Side Adventures and Canyons